 Fatal heat refers to the thermal energy dissipated by industrial processes.
 This can include emissions from exothermic reactions, gas combustion in the powder drying process, heat from cooling water units, vapors, steam, and conditioned air.
-Our ongoing initiatives involve exploring various projects incorporating heat pump technologies to
+Our ongoing initiatives involve exploring various projects incorporating heat pump technologies to recover fatal heat.

 Using heat pumps, this recovered heat, initially lost at low temperatures, is extracted, amplified, and subsequently redirected to areas where it is required.
-By way of illustration, instead of elevating air temperature from 30°C to 180°C, the heat pump repurposes heated air at 75°C, amplifying it to reach 180°C. For instance, this reclaimed heat is applied
+By way of illustration, instead of elevating air temperature from 30°C to 180°C, the heat pump repurposes heated air at 75°C, amplifying it to reach 180°C. For instance, this reclaimed heat is applied to dry powder in our combustion chambers.